'Big Chicken': The Medical Mystery That Traced Back To Slaughterhouse Workers

 The first sign of trouble surfaced in cheese — or rather, in milk that was supposed to become cheese but would not coagulate.
 The reason was penicillin.
 Automatic milking machines had recently come on the market, replacing the laborious hand milking that dairy farmers had done for millennia.
 The suction generated by the machines was tough on cows' udders, bruising them and causing infections.
 Injecting large doses of penicillin into the teats cured the problem, but the antibiotic lingered in the udder and could contaminate the cow's milk for a while.
 To prevent any of that penicillin from being consumed accidentally, the FDA required dairymen to throw away any milk that was collected in the first few days after the drugs were injected.
 (The British government had a similar but looser rule that hinged on how advanced a cow's infection was.)
 Yet some farmers must have objected to sacrificing that small amount of profit lost in that discarded milk — because starting in the mid-1950s, penicillin allergies in both countries suddenly became much more common.

-who drink more milk than adults — breaking out in the kinds of rashes that previously had affected nurses who handled raw penicillin in the early days.
+This was strange timing, because penicillin had just been made prescription only, precisely because enthusiastic buyers of the drug had sensitized themselves into becoming allergic when it was sold over the counter.
+With the introduction of prescription penicillin, allergies to the drug should have been decreasing.
+They were not.
+Doctors reported adults and, even more, children — who drink more milk than adults — breaking out in the kinds of rashes that previously had affected nurses who handled raw penicillin in the early days.
 In 1956, the FDA tested milk that it bought in supermarkets across the United States and found that more than 11 percent of the samples contained penicillin; some contained so much that the milk could have been administered as a drug.
 By 1963, the situation was serious enough for the World Health Organization to flag it in a special report.

 Other foods were getting close examination as disease vehicles rather than resistance risks.
 In March 1964, the CDC summoned physicians, epidemiologists, and federal planners to its headquarters in Atlanta to discuss an urgent trend: Salmonella infections in the United States had increased 20-fold in 20 years.
 Eggs seemed to be to blame.
 In the largest single outbreak, liquid eggs — ones that are broken open, combined, frozen while still raw, and sold to food service companies — sickened more than 800 ill and fragile patients in 22 hospitals.
 Dr. Alexander Langmuir, the founder of the Epidemic Intelligence Service, who had trained Ravenholt, complained: "It certainly piques our pride that in these days of heart surgery, artificial kidneys and organ transplants, we cannot take dominance over a minuscule little bacillus ... that gets into our hospitals, causes no end of trouble, and has us stumped."

-Note: Editor's note: In the 1950s, the U.S. poultry industry began adopting a new process: Acronization.
-Ads that ran in women's magazines pictured crisp-skinned whole chicken that tasted "fresh," "wholesome" and "country sweet" thanks to a "revolutionary process which helps maintain freshness in perishables" like chicken.
-In reality, Acronization referred to the use of antibiotics.
-Birds were doused in a diluted solution of antibiotics while they were being butchered.
-The goal was to keep the meat from spoiling, allowing birds to be sold not just days, but weeks after slaughter.